BharatCyberForce/Pay_loads/xss/README.md

   Targeted Manipulation: A hacktivist can create a URL that, when clicked, manipulates the client-side JavaScript of a web page to display disinformation or alter content for a specific user.
 This can be used to spread propaganda or create a convincing but fake narrative, as the changes appear to be coming from the legitimate website itself.

   Bypassing Server-Side Protections: Since the payload is never sent to the server, this type of XSS can bypass many server-side firewalls and intrusion detection systems.
 This makes it a stealthy and effective method for hacktivist groups who want to avoid detection.

+---

+## ⚠️ Warning

+This document is provided **for educational and real world attacks examples**.

+- **Do not use this information to attack on anyone sits unauthorize**
+- Testing should only be done on systems you are authorized to assess.
+- Any misuse of these techniques against third-party applications without permission is unethical and may be illegal.

+The purpose of this guide is to help the community **reduce security risks** and **increase awareness**